ravikumar1728/ravikumar1728.github.io/_pages/about.md

 {% include base_path %}

-I am a PhD student in Physics at Duke University, where I work in quantum information science with a focus on open quantum systems, quantum many-body dynamics, and quantum computing.
+I am a PhD candidate in Physics at Duke University, where I work in quantum information science with a focus on open quantum systems, quantum many-body dynamics, and quantum computing.
 My current research centers on tensor-network methods for driven and dissipative quantum systems.

 At Duke, I work with Dr. Thomas Barthel on algorithm development for open quantum systems.
 In particular, I am developing tensor-network techniques for Lindblad master-equation dynamics, with an emphasis on handling positivity constraints so that larger and more complex quantum systems can be simulated reliably.